CPChain/app-cpchain/README.md

-# app-ethereum
+# app-cpchain

-Ethereum wallet application framework for Nano S and Nano X.
+CPChain wallet application framework for Nano S and Nano X.

 Ledger Blue is not maintained anymore, but the app can still be compiled for this target using the branch `blue-final-release`.

 This app follows the specification available in the `doc/` folder.

-To compile it and load it on a device, please check out our [developer portal](https://developers.ledger.com/docs/NA/start_here/).
+To compile it and load it on a device, please check out [developer portal](https://developers.ledger.com/docs/NA/start_here/).

-# Plugins

-This app support external plugins.
-More info in [doc/ethapp_plugin.asc](https://github.com/LedgerHQ/app-ethereum/blob/master/doc/ethapp_plugins.asc).
-If you wish to have a look at an existing plugin, feel free to check out the [Boilerplate plugin](https://github.com/LedgerHQ/app-plugin-boilerplate).

-# Testing
+## Testing

 Testing is done via the open-source framework [zemu](https://github.com/Zondax/zemu).